otamam818/CrabSafe/README.md

 Besides null-safety, this library also leverages TypeScript to provide `Result` types that helps the programmer handle different kinds of errors based on the different _states_ that the error originates from.

-What `rustInterfaces` is trying to do is to provide interfaces that help programmers _maximize_ TypeScript's safety features, not undermine them.
+What `crabSafe` is trying to do is to provide interfaces that help programmers _maximize_ TypeScript's safety features, not undermine them.

 </details>